skylarweaver/front-end-afa/src/pages/donate.md

 templateKey: donate-page
 heading: Donate
 description: >-
-  Adventures for Alopecia is a nonprofit organization serving the community of people affected by the autoimmune skin disease Alopecia.
-We will

-  achieve our mission through three main program areas: support, awareness, and
+  Adventures for Alopecia is a nonprofit organization supporting children and adults living with Alopecia.
+We will achieve our mission through three main program areas: support, awareness, and research.

-  research.

   Our **support** program will consist of hosting support group events